 The Executive Officers believe that since 2007 our operating results have been positively affected by the increase in sales and volume of units built, reflecting the market conditions in our segment and our Company's execution capacity.
-In 2015, when compared to 2014, we had a 8.6% decrease in pre-sales and a 8.6% increase in built units that resulted in a 14.3% increase in net revenue.
-In the past 2 years the decrease in net pre-sales was offseted by the increase in built units, resulting in much higher net operating revenue.
+In 2016, when compared to 2015, we had a 4.3% decrease in pre-sales and built units that resulted in a 10.8% decrease in net revenue.
+The decrease compared to 2015 is mainly due to the reduction in the volume of launches, impacting the volume of sales and units produced in the period.